FIRE HAIRED STRANGER

 Living with her was dangerous.
 Not dramatically.
 Systemically.

 Her manic phases were not charming eccentricities.
 They were destabilizing.
 Nights without sleep.
 Sudden plans.
 Explosive laughter.
 Money spent recklessly.
-Then silence.
+Then silence again.
 Curtains closed for days.
 Smoke so thick that you could barely breathe inside.
 Rage that arrived without warning.
 Violence that felt disproportionate to the situation.
 Living with bipolar disorder is like living in a house where the floor shifts without notice.
-You learn to stand lightly.
+You learn to stand lightly, you learn to read.

 She could scream.
-She could hit.
+She could hit for hours.
 She could collapse.
 She could seduce.
 But she was structurally weak.
-That weakness disgusted me.
-It always did.
-Even when she broke my bones, even when she bruised me, I saw the fragility underneath it.
+Something about that repulsed me in a way I couldn’t fully explain at that age.
+Even when she broke my bones, even when she bruised me, I could see the fragility underneath it.
 A person unable to hold her own center.
-I have always hated weakness.
-Not softness.
-Weakness that cannot stand.

 My father was the opposite.
 Powerful in body and mind.
 Incredibly disciplined.
 Boundaries that did not bend.
 A man who understood consequence.
 His world had its own darkness, but it had order.
+A great business man but even greater father to me.
 And he loved me with a kind of intensity that bordered on obsession.
 I was his pride, his project, his devotion.
 I grew up orbiting him.
 I never felt the absence of a mother because I never felt the need for one.
 My loyalty was already claimed and chained forever to my father’s power.

 So when she tried to perform motherhood, it felt like theater.
 I never attached.
 We were two people sharing space.